anaisbetts/XamarinEvolve2014/README.md

-The idea is, that we want to create our models (i.e. stuff we save to disk and stuff we send over the network) and ViewModels (a class that represents the *behavior* of an app screen, by describing how properties are related to each other) in the Starter-Core library.
+The idea is, that we want to create our models (i.e. stuff we save to disk and stuff we send over the network) and ViewModels (a class that represents the *behavior* of an app screen, by describing how properties are related to each other) in the XamarinEvolve-Core library.

 Ideally, the vast majority of our app will live in this library, because everything we don't put in here we have to write twice, **and** is super hard